-Once a year, the University of Arkansas offers a number of ceremonies in the month of May for graduates who have completed graduation requirements within the academic year.
+Twice a year, the University of Arkansas offers a number of ceremonies in the month of May and December for graduates who have completed graduation requirements within the academic year.
+The May graduation is the largest of the ceremonies each year.
 Graduate students are recognized at the All-University Commencement ceremony which begins at 9:00 on the 2nd Saturday of May and runs approximately 2 hours.
 Additional information is made available in the spring semester.